 In 1995, he led the Deacons to their first ACC Tournament title since 1962, earning Tournament MVP honors after hitting the game-winning jumper with four seconds remaining in overtime.
 Childress ended the 1995 ACC Tournament with a combined 107 points scored, breaking the previous Tournament record which had stood for 38 seasons.

 "I look forward to working with the athletic department staff and student-athletes," said Childress.
 "I don't consider it a job.
 It's just something I really enjoy doing, being a part of this university.
 It's a great opportunity for me to learn and to also share some of my experiences with the student-athletes.
 I can't put into words how excited I am.
 I feel very fortunate to be back here at Wake Forest."

-The Clinton, Md., native played professionally for 16 seasons, including two seasons in the NBA with the Portland Trailblazers and the Detroit Pistons, who drafted Childress with the 19th overall pick in the 1995 NBA Draft.
+The Washington, D.C. native played professionally for 16 seasons, including two seasons in the NBA with the Portland Trailblazers and the Detroit Pistons, who drafted Childress with the 19th overall pick in the 1995 NBA Draft.

 Childress went overseas to continue his basketball career and played two seasons in Turkey and one in France before embarking on an extensive career in Italy that began in 2000.
 He played for various teams in the Italian league, most recently for San Severo in 2010-11.

 Childress graduated from Wake Forest in 1995 with a degree in communication.
 He and wife, Jen-Ai, have two sons, Brandon (16) and Deven (14).